-It’s 2:30 am and my alarm goes off.
+It’s 2:30 a.m. and my alarm goes off.
 I jump out of bed.
 Yes, that’s right, I said jump.
 Why?
-Because IT’S BALLOON FIESTA!!!!
+Because IT’S BALLOON FIESTA!
 The most wonderful time of the year!
-As Crew Chief for one of the Dawn Patrol balloons, I will be jumping out of bed at 2:30am for 9 days in a row come October.
+As Crew Chief for one of the Dawn Patrol balloons, I will be jumping out of bed at 2:30 a.m. for nine days in a row come October.
 And I will love every minute of it.

 However, there was one aspect of it all that I was dying to try.
 CHASE CREW.
 Everyone knew I wanted to do it SO BAD.
 And then one year my chance came, and I’ve been hooked ever since.

 Experiencing Balloon Fiesta as part of a chase crew is completely different than watching as a spectator.
 Here are some details you may have always wondered about.
 One quick note though.
 Our balloon is part of Dawn Patrol, which takes off before mass ascension.
 So some things I will mention may not be true for other mass ascension balloons.

 First of all, yes, chase crews do have a separate entrance.

 Well, actually there are a few.
 Which entrance/gate you are assigned to depends on which part of the field you launch from.
 The field is a massive grid and each balloon is assigned a square.
 There is also a crew lot where additional chase vehicles are parked.
 You are only allowed to have one vehicle on the field when balloons are launching.

 No, the crew doesn’t get paid.

 I know there are a few balloons out there with a paid crew, but the majority of us are volunteers.
 We do it because we LOVE it, because it’s exciting, and because we sometimes get to go for a ride.

 So what exactly does a chase crew do?